jamesbrownuob/final_project/README.md

 ## Example of how to run
 This is an example of how to run both parts of the simulation.
 After both components have been compiled (assumed to be in a folder called 'build'), and the DNA geometry has been created by running (./DNA_damage/geometryFiles/writeContinuousGeometry.py).

+First make a folder in the same directory as this readme called "results"

 ### DaRT simulation

-Create the dart simulation input file (dart.in)
+Create the dart simulation input file (dart.in) and save in results
 ```
 /run/verbose 1
 /control/verbose 2